guiwitz/napari-convpaint/README.md

 Distributed under the terms of the [BSD-3] license, "napari-convpaint" is free and open source software

+## Contributing

+Contributions are very welcome.
+Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

-# Contribution
+# Authors

 The idea behind this napari plugin was first developed by Lucien Hinderling in the group of [Olivier Pertz](https://www.pertzlab.net/), at the Institute of Cell Biology, University of Bern.
 The code has first been shared as open source resource in form of a [Jupyter Notebook](https://github.com/hinderling/napari_pixel_classifier).
 With the desire to make this resource accessible to a broader public in the scientific community, the Pertz lab obtained a CZI napari plugin development grant with the title ["Democratizing Image Analysis with an Easy-to-Train Classifier"](https://chanzuckerberg.com/science/programs-resources/imaging/napari/democratizing-image-analysis-with-an-easy-to-train-classifier/) which supported the adaptation of the initial concept as a napari plugin called napari-convpaint.
-The plugin has been developed by Guillaume Witz, Mykhailo Vladymyrov and Ana Stojiljkovic at the [Data Science Lab](https://www.dsl.unibe.ch/), University of Bern.
+The plugin has been developed by Guillaume Witz, Mykhailo Vladymyrov and Ana Stojiljkovic at the [Data Science Lab](https://www.dsl.unibe.ch/), University of Bern, in thight collaboration with the Pertz lab.

 ## Issues